blairbilodeau/website-files/content/project/spatial/index.md

   # focal_point = "Smart"
 +++

-Final report for STA2101: Methods of Applied Statistics I at the University of Toronto.
+Homework for STA2201: Methods of Applied Statistics II at the University of Toronto.